trubrics/trubrics-sdk/docs/validator_object.md

 # The `Validator` object

 The trubrics library comes with ready-to-use validations that you can test against your models in a couple of lines of code.
-To instantiate the `Validator` (that holds all validations) with your DataContext and ModelContext, run:
+These validations are held in the `Validator` object, that can be instantiated with your DataContext and ModelContext:

 --8<-- "docs/snippets/create_validations.md"